 A St. Jude volunteer may be nominated for the award by anyone – employee, volunteer, patient or patient family member.
 An individual may nominate more than one volunteer and self-nominations are allowed.

-All nominations must be submitted on the official nomination form and be received in the Volunteer Services office by the third Friday in March.
+All nominations must be submitted on the official nomination form and be received in the Volunteer Services office by the fourth Friday in March.

 The panel of judges will select a nominee who has made volunteerism at St. Jude a priority in his/her life.
 This person will have made a commitment to support the mission of St. Jude and have demonstrated their unselfish dedication to this organization.

 The following criteria may be useful in preparing nominations: